How Unicount company formation worksWhatsApp

 The next step requires you to authenticate yourself using your Estonian digital ID.

-On the next screen, your name and personal identification code is already filled out, then you just need to add contact details and information about your citizenship and residence.
+On the next screen, your name and personal identification code are already filled out, then you just need to add contact details and information about your citizenship and residence.

 For the purposes of this example, I’m British and living in London.